-OVERVIEW OF EQUITY PORTFOLIO MANAGEMENT (STUDY SESSION 7, 2022 CFA LEVEL III STUDY GUIDE, Pages 173-174, 175-176 and using Questions 1-8 as a basis.
+OVERVIEW OF EQUITY PORTFOLIO MANAGEMENT (STUDY SESSION 7, 2022 CFA LEVEL III STUDY GUIDE, Pages 173-174, 175-176 and Questions 1-8 as a basis; this case is no longer in the 2024 Curriculum)

 Rationale: to evaluate the roles played and the benefits equities provide to an overall portfolio and to discuss equity investment across the passiveactive investment spectrum.
 There are two parts to this question.